Do I need a visa?

 4. Working in Germany: When is a visa required?

-Both citizens of German citizenship and Best Friends citizenship require a valid residence permit that explicitly authorizes them to work in Germany.
+Both "Positive" and "Best Friends" nationals require a valid residence permit that explicitly authorizes them to work in Germany.
 Visa-free residence alone is not sufficient to legally take up employment in Germany.
 Without the appropriate residence permit, both employees and employers face legal consequences.

-An exception to the work permit for third-country nationals exists only in cases of so-called "fictitious non-employment ."
+An exception to the work permit for third-country nationals only exists in cases of so-called "fictitious non-employment ."
 These apply, for example, to certain business travelers ( Section 16 of the Employment Ordinance ) or other clearly defined special cases ( Section 30 of the Employment Ordinance).
 In such cases, foreign nationals may also work without a residence permit – but only if all the requirements for the fictitious non-employment are met in detail.
 Anyone planning to work in Germany should therefore seek advice early on to choose the appropriate visa strategy.

 5. FAQ